 Both the common and scientific names for walleye comes from their unique eyes, which have a shiny appearance and unusual outward-pointed positioning.
 These features give the fish exceptional vision compared to many other aquatic species, especially during the darker hours of the day.
 This adaptation gives them a significant edge as they hunt prey during the dusk, night, and early dawn hours.

-Walleye is a freshwater fish that has a decent amount of habitat flexibility, thriving in water bodies of varying sizes.
-Their ideal habitats are large and shallow lakes and rivers with a decent amount of water movement, or turbidity.
-Walleye can also inhabit smaller pools, backwaters, and estuaries.
-They are also sometimes found in brackish waters that have some salinity.
+Walleye is a freshwater fish whose ideal habitats are large and shallow lakes and rivers with some water movement, or turbidity.
+Walleye can also inhabit smaller pools, backwaters, and estuaries or even in brackish waters that have some salinity.

 Its native range includes the Great Lakes, Saint Lawrence River, and the Mississippi River Basin.
 The fish is currently found as far north as Arctic Canada and can be found in virtually every state across the continental United States.
 The expansion of their geographical distribution is largely due to intentional stocking as a game-fish, although they have been accidentally introduced into some ecosystems as well.